 Have you ever heard of or used Novell Netware?
-Unless you are an experienced IT professional or an aficionado of high-tech history, you probably haven’t.
+Unless you are an experienced IT professional or a tech history aficionado, you probably haven’t.
 For the record, it was one of the tools used for administration on a Windows computer until the late 1990s.

-Novell Netware and the like became obsolete when Microsoft introduced Active Directory (AD) in 1999 for Windows 2000.
-Active Directory is a directory management system that allows IT departments to store and manage information about devices, objects, and users on a network.[i]
-It is a primary feature of Windows Server.
+Novell Netware and the like became obsolete when Microsoft introduced Active Directory (AD) in 1999 as a directory service for Windows domain networks.
+Active Directory allows IT departments to store and manage information about devices, objects, and users on a network.i

-Active Directory is like an index for network resources; if a member of the IT department needs to locate information about a computer, server, hardware resource, shared file or folder, or a group of users on a network, they access it through AD.
+Active Directory is like an index for network resources; if a member of the IT department needs to locate information about a computer, server, hardware resource, shared file or folder, or a group of users on a Windows network domain, they access it through AD or other software tools connected to it.
+As one of the world’s most popular directory services, organizations of all sizes and industries rely on AD to manage resources and users.

 - Domain Name System (DNS) support